williamouyang/okta.github.io/_source/docs/platform-release-notes/platform-release-notes.md

 * The OIDC Access Token was incorrectly available to Okta endpoints other than `/oauth2/v1/userinfo`.
 (OKTA-91099)
 * The format of the issuer (`iss`) in the Access Token has changed: it was the client ID.
 It now takes the form: `https://<your-org>.okta.com/as/<authorization-server-ID>.
 (OKTA-93628)

+Added 7/11/2016:

+* After API activation, some users were directed to the password recovery user interface before they finished setting up their account.
+(OKTA-94836)

 ## Looking for Product Release Notes?

 For changes outside the Okta platform, see the [Release Notes Knowledge Hub](https://support.okta.com/help/articles/Knowledge_Article/Release-Notes-Knowledge-Hub).